-“[A]n atmospheric virtual art product. […] Prepare to click a lot.”
+“[An] atmospheric virtual art product. […] Prepare to click a lot.”

-Another good example might be the unlockable poems: In “Dear Clicker”, they don’t really correspond with the narration and feel like a dispensable accessory; but in “Dear Esther” the audio bits are an important part.
-In a way, “Dear Clicker” reverses the main elements of its inspiration and by doing so it shows off, why they are included at all.
-So take your time and prepare yourself for this humoristic meta game! >>PLAY
+The unlockable poems are also interesting, as they do not really correspond with the story and feel like a dispensable accessory.
+However, in “Dear Esther” the audio bits were a crucial part to understand the setting.
+In a way, “Dear Clicker” reverses the main elements of its inspiration and by doing so it shows off why they were included at all. >>PLAY